California Police Share Photos Of A Recently Discovered Underground Lair Serving As A Gang Hideaway

 Police in Southern California made a startling discovery Thursday night when searching the home of a Fontana gang member.
 Having arrived at the house with a warrant, they were prepared to search every nook and cranny of the home for incriminating evidence to prove the man’s gang status.
 However, they ended up finding even more than they bargained for.
 Upon stumbling across a manhole, police became immediately suspicious and unscrewed the cover.
 Underneath was a dirty metal ladder leading to a type of underground lair, according to CNN News.

 The carefully concealed area was stocked full of frightening supplies from deadly weapons to round after round of ammunition.
-Among the items was a 100-round drum to fit an AR-15 Perhaps most concerning was a full shooting range.
+Among the items was a 100-round drum to fit an AR-15.
+Perhaps most concerning was a full shooting range.
 Because the hideaway was underground, gang members were able to engage in target practice without being heard by others in the area.
 The floor was mostly dirt and the walls were lined with sand bags to further soundproof the area.
 In the corner stood one lone American flag.

 Officers find underground shooting range, weapons cache at gang member's home, Fontana police say https://t.co/ggT6Uj2GfD pic.twitter.com/lBN8q581Co